fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 I was offered to start an interesting venture: to curate a course for software engineering and to build a platform that aims at sharing my experience of getting into software engineering.
 Tons of platforms provide the same, but none of them are as comprehensive as I would like them to be.
 While fundamentally I want to impart knowledge for free, I also do not have enough time to make sit with everybody and teach them.
 Hence, this idea of crafting a self-sustaining curriculum capable of imparting software engineering skills to anyone keen on learning seemed apt.

-This became the guiding principle behind *cbrtl*, the platform I am building.
+This became the guiding principle behind [cbrtl](https://cbrtl.github.io), the platform I am building.
 Initially, [Srijan](https://injuly.in) and I thought of starting cbrtl, an open-source cult that comes together as a community to build fun stuff together.
+Following this, I thought of adding my experience of getting into software engineering, and building a platform that aims at sharing this experience with each other, as a community, first-hand.

 This curriculum is designed to be self-sustaining: a collection of resources freely available on the internet.
 The idea is to curate these resources and present them in a structured manner.
 Comprehend this however you will; a guide to getting a job, or becoming a better engineer in general. **This is how I became a software engineer.**